 In short, Speedify is one of those rare products that does exactly what it says it will and does it well.
 If you’re looking for a way of speeding up your internet, whether you’re at home, in a cafe, or stuck in a dingy hotel somewhere, there’s a good chance this app can help you do it.

 Of course it’s not magic, and if you simply don’t have any other connections available beyond that one bad Wi-Fi network, there’s not much Speedify (or anything else) can do.
 In my experience, however, that’s rare, especially as public Wi-Fi, high-speed cell networks, large data allowances, and affordable international roaming all become more common.

 Assuming you’ve got more than one way of getting online, Speedify can make a big difference.
 That’s especially true if you’re suffering through low-quality Zoom calls or other video and audio streaming, thanks to that automatic prioritization the app provides.

 Having a decent, if fairly basic, VPN built in is just the icing on the cake.
 Speeding up your internet, making it more reliable, and staying secure on dodgy public networks?
 It’s not a hard sell, especially with the current pricing.

 While Speedify’s standard monthly fee is a relatively high $9.99, that cost falls through the floor when you sign up for longer.
-At the moment, you’ll pay $2.99/month on a three-year individual plan or $4.50/month for a family plan.
-That pricing is a sale to celebrate the new release, though, so won’t last forever.
+You’ll often pay around $2.99/month on a three-year individual plan or $4.50/month for a family plan.

 If you want to test it out first, Speedify provides 2GB/month of data for free.
 There’s no need to provide card details or personal information to do so, since it works without creating an account.
 All versions of the app are available to download here.